Research on Harmondsworth Barn

 The most useful discussions of the barn at Harmondsworth, by SAJ McVeigh (1979) and T Mowl (1988), are respectively privately published and unpublished.
 Many authors mention it briefly, and the history of the priory and manor is usefully summarised in the Victoria County History.

-A substantial article on the barn by Edward Impey and Daniel Miles is being prepared for publication in the English Heritage Historical Review, but this will leave a great deal of the site’s history to be explored.
+A substantial article on the barn by Edward Impey and Daniel Miles is in preparation, but this will leave a great deal of the site’s history to be explored.
 In addition, the synthetic study of the structure and above all the functions of English barns in general before mechanisation is surprisingly weak, the best account being an unpublished PhD thesis by Dr Niall Brady.

 Dendrochronological (tree-ring) analysis has being carried out recently on a large number of timbers, which has shown the oak boarding to be largely original.
 Further detailed recording of the building may also be carried out.

 - Surroundings and landscape: To the south and north the farm complex is bounded by grassland.
 This would repay geophysical and/or close contour survey with the objective of locating the lost course of the moat (visible on the Ordnance Survey map of 1894) and other features (although some survey work done in 2011 by the Berkshire Archaeological Research Group revealed very little).

 - Later history: Further study of the surviving leases from the 16th to 18th centuries could lead to a detailed understanding of land holding and land use within the manor of Harmondsworth.

 - Construction: The fabric of the barn was minutely recorded and studied by Peter McCurdy in 1985.
 However, the analysis of its structural history, the implications of the many reused timbers, and the significance of the carpentry remain to be fully considered and written up.